dftbplus/skpar/docs/source/reference.objectives.rst

 Each objective is scalarized, meaning that it is evaluated to a single scalar that represents its own cost or fitness.
 Each objective is assigned a weight, corresponding to its relative significance; weights are automatically normalised.
-A good review of the mathematical formulation is found here [MOO-review]_.
+Marler and Arora provide a good review on multi-objective optimisation [MOO-review]_.

 The declaration of an objective establishes a way for a direct comparison between some reference data and some model data.